cockpit-project/cockpit/HACKING.md

     tools/webpack-watch systemd

+If you work on a change that affects multiple pages (such as a file in pkg/lib/), you can also build all pages:

+    tools/webpack-watch

 Note that this enables eslint and stylelint by default -- if you want to disable them, run it with `-e`/`--no-eslint` and/or `-s`/`--no-stylelint`.